JSON RPC

 Let's create a simple RPC service that allows us to add and divide numbers.

-JSON-RPC Service should be derived from cppcms::rpc::json_rpc_server
+JSON-RPC Service should be derived from cppcms::rpc::json_rpc_server that on the other hand

-is derived from cppcms::application
+is derived from cppcms::application.

-class json_service : public cppcms::rpc::json_rpc_server { public:
+class json_service :

 When we use JSON-RPC service we bind between PRC methods and the application member functions, similarly to what we done for URL dispatching.